100GPing100/ut2004-ut3-goliath/ReadMe.txt

 _Instalation:_
 » Copy all the folders, except the one called 'Source' to your UT2004 folder and, if asked, choose 'Replace All'.
-» To use it activate the mutator 'UT3 Goliath' in the mutators tab.
+» To use it activate the mutator called 'UT3 Goliath'.

 NOTICE: YOU MAY REDISTRIBUTE THIS FILE, BUT YOU MAY _NOT_ CHANGE THE CONTENT AND YOU MAY _NOT_ SELL IT OR IT'S CONTENT FOR MONEY.